Verdify Book a Fit Call

 What does the greenhouse prove for non-agriculture buyers?

-Does Iris directly actuate greenhouse hardware?
+Does the AI agent directly actuate greenhouse hardware?